 Maintenance costs – As sure as night follows day, the older a vehicle gets the more it costs to maintain.
-You’re not going to have to worry about brake shoes, rotors, tires, exhaust or any other wear and tear item for a while when you buy new.
-With a used car there’s any number of things that you might end up having to pay to fix sooner rather than later.
+You’re not going to have to worry about brake shoes, rotors, tires, exhaust, or any other wear-and-tear item for a while when you buy new.
+With a used car there are any number of things that you might end up having to pay to fix sooner rather than later.

 Servicing also tends to cost more as a vehicle gets older.
 If you only keep your vehicle for two or three years you’ll only have to pay for a couple of relatively affordable services.
 However, with a lot of vehicles, the 48-month service is often a big one and it can be pretty expensive.
 If you’ve just bought a used car from a private seller that’s a few months away from a 48-month service you’d better be prepared for a sizeable charge in the not-too-distant future.